albertoalcolea/meant/README.md

 ### Options
   * `-n` - number of repeats of the test *(if this parameter is not specified will be executed 20 test)*
   * `-u` - you can specify a regex for extracting the execution time to measure ***(experimental functionality)***
-  * `-g` - generate a graph with the results of the test
+  * `-g` - generate a graph with the results of each test
-  * `-gst` - generate a graph with the results of the test including the standard desviation
+  * `-gst` - generate a graph with the results of each test including the standard desviation
   * `-gname` - name for the graph file *(if this parameter is not specified will be created with an automatic name)*

 ### Examples